Mattli8312/Pacman2.0/Objects/Player.md

 HandleDisplay:

-    - Handles the rendering of the pacman ghost onto the window screen.
+    - Handles the rendering of the pacman onto the window screen.

     - Handles which spritesheet object, stored in a 2-D vector of GameObjects, to render specified by the direction and the fps.